tlaverdure/laravel-echo-server/README.md

 *A full list of Redis options can be found [here](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options).*

 ### SQLite
-With SQLite you may want to change the path where the database is stored:
+With SQLite you may be interested in changing the path where the database is stored:

 ``` json

 {
   "databaseConfig" : {
     "sqlite" : {